userfrosting/learn/04.troubleshooting/02.getting-help/docs.md

 ## Chat

 UserFrosting has its very own [chat room](https://chat.userfrosting.com), built with [Rocket.chat](https://rocket.chat/) and hosted thanks to the [generous donations of viewers like you](https://opencollective.com/userfrosting)!
 Please feel free to stop by any time - we'd love to chat with you and help you out!
 You may sign in with your GitHub or Twitter account.
 But first, please note the following:

 ### Channels

 After joining chat, please be sure to choose the appropriate channel:

 - **#support**: Use this channel to get help.
 - **#general**: Use this channel if you're bored and you just want to chat, or if you want to discuss something about UF that doesn't belong in #support.
 - **#github-activity**: Automated notifications from Github.
 Please do not post in this channel.

->>>>>> Generally speaking, you're more likely to get a quick response if you post in **#support** rather than PMing Alex or another user directly.
+[notice=tip]Generally speaking, you're more likely to get a quick response if you post in **#support** rather than PMing Alex or another user directly.[/notice]

 ### Chat Rules